The Courtroom as a Classroom: TPI's Innovative Curriculum

-In the first term of the program, a three-credit hour Pretrial I course reveals to the students all initial attributes of trial practice.
-The course requires a complete "work-up" of an actual case, including interviews with parties and non-parties, discovery, depositions, and thorough preparation and argument for or against summary judgment.
+In the first semester of TPI, Pretrial I (3 cr) outlines all initial attributes of trial practice.
+The course requires a complete work-up of an actual case, including interviews with parties and non-parties, discovery, depositions, and thorough preparation and argument for/against summary judgment.

-The second-semester course, a two-credit hour Pretrial II class emphasizes oral skills through both taking and defending comprehensive depositions.
-The students also prepare and participate in a facilitative mediation program designed to fully familiarize them with alternative dispute resolution procedures and practices.
-Finally, students work on opening and closing skills for the trials they will conduct in the second year of the program.
+The second semester course is Pretrial II (2 cr), which emphasizes oral skills through taking and defending comprehensive depositions.
+Students also participate in a facilitative mediation program to fully familiarize them with alternative dispute resolution practices.
+Finally, students develop opening and closing skills for the trials they will conduct in year 2 of TPI.

-In the second year of the program, students take Civil Trial I, a three-credit hour course, which requires students to prepare or defend a civil case from the beginning of the dispute through trial before a civil jury.
-Sitting judges preside during trial either at the Law College Moot Courtroom or in courtrooms in the local community.
+Trial I & IIIn the second year of TPI, students take Civil Trial I (3 cr).
+They prepare or defend a civil case from the beginning of the dispute through trial before a civil jury.
+Sitting judges preside over the trial, which takes place either in the Law College courtroom or in local courtrooms.

-In the final semester of the program, students take Criminal Trial II, a three-credit hour course involving an actual criminal matter.
-Again, students are required to work on the case from the start of the alleged event through a complete trial before a jury at the end of the semester.
-All aspects of criminal trial procedure are undertaken by the students, with experienced trial lawyers and skilled judges participating throughout the course.
+The TPI experience concludes with Criminal Trial II (3 cr).
+Students work on the full case - from the alleged event through a complete jury trial.
+They undertake all aspects of criminal trial procedure, with experienced trial lawyers and judges providing support and feedback throughout.
 A preliminary examination hearing is conducted before appropriate court officials and is transcribed.
-Students are required to conduct their trials based on the development case with the record they have created.
+Students conduct their trials based on the development case with the record they have created.

 Expert & Scientific Evidence